ZipHQ/bar-raiser/README.md

 ### Main Features

+Create GitHub Checks for Enhanced Developer Experiences:

+- **Simplified Results**: View linter or test results in a dedicated check page, eliminating the need to sift through console output.
+- **Inline Annotations**: View linter or test errors as annotations on GitHub Pull Requests, making it easier to understand errors in the context of the code.
+- **Autofix Support**: Apply auto-fixes with a single click.
+This feature requires setting up a web service to receive GitHub webhook events and apply the autofix on the PR.
+- **Slack Notifications**: Sends Slack notifications on check failures based on a provided mapping from GitHub login to Slack user ID.
+A SLACK_BOT_TOKEN and a Github login to Slack user ID mapping file is needed.

-The `github.py` module provides the following main features:
+The `checks/annotate_ruff.py` module provides the following main features:

-- **GitHub Integration**: Functions to authenticate and interact with the GitHub API using a GitHub App.
-- **Repository Management**: Functions to retrieve repository and pull request information.
-- **Commit Management**: Functions to commit changes to a repository, including batching changes and creating new branches.
-- **Check Runs**: Functions to create and manage GitHub check runs, including handling annotations and actions.
+- **Ruff Integration**: Runs Ruff formatter and linter, parses the output, and creates GitHub check runs with annotations and actions.
-- **Logging**: Utility to initialize logging for the module.
+- **Autofix Support**: Provides an autofix action to automatically fix issues detected by Ruff.

+The `checks/annotate_pytest.py` module provides the following main features:

+- **Pytest Integration**: Parses Pytest JSON reports and creates GitHub check runs with annotations for failed tests.

 ## Getting Started (For Developers)